Bowed Psaltery Buyer's Guide

 Four modern bowed psalteries.
 Top: Unicorn Strings 'Classic,' next: a Laura Zaerr Celtic, next: a Song of the Woods, bottom: Unicorn Strings 'Diamond' (Standard)Bowed Psaltery Buyer's Guide

-The triangular bowed psalteries like the ones shown on this page probably emerged around 1940, but weren't widely known among North American traditional musicians until decades later.
+Though they probably emerged around 1940.
+Though they hold great potential, they weren't widely known among North American traditional musicians until decades later.

 Because the strings are pre-tuned for the notes you play, a well-tuned psaltery and well-rosined bow can give you a sweet sound out of every note you play.